Insurance

 Protection as a market, not a contract

-The core of FT Insurance is a pooled backstop denominated in highly liquid assets (e.g., USDC).
+The core of FT Insurance is a pooled backstop denominated in highly liquid assets (e.g., USDCUSDCStablecoins accepted in PCA contributions and used across products; each has distinct risk/peg mechanics.View glossary entry).
 When you contribute capital, you receive a pool token (e.g., FT_exploit_insurance) that tracks your share of the pool's assets and premiums.
-When you want protection, you post collateral and open a coverage position against that pool, functionally "borrowing" the right to redeem if a covered event is confirmed.
+When you want protection, you post collateralcollateralAssets allowed as collateral and the maximum per‑asset size configured to manage concentration and risk.View glossary entry and open a coverage position against that pool, functionally "borrowing" the right to claim if a covered event is confirmed.
 As long as the position is open, you pay a continuous premium rate.
-Close the position and the meter stops.
+Close the position, and the meter stops.
 There is no up‑front prepayment and no need to guess the perfect term length.

-If an exploit occurs, an external verifier (e.g., UMA’s optimistic oracle) confirms whether the event meets the on‑chain criteria for coverage.
-Once confirmed, addresses with active coverage can settle: the system accepts the relevant insurance token and pays out 1:1 in USDC from the pool up to the covered amount.
+If an exploit occurs, an external verifier (e.g., UMA's optimistic oracleoracleExternal feed of asset prices.
+Flying Tulip futures derive pricing/settlement from in‑house trading activity to avoid oracle lag/manipulation.View glossary entry) confirms whether the event meets the on‑chain criteria for coverage.
+Once confirmed, addresses with active coverage can settle: the system accepts the relevant insurance token and pays out 1:1 in USDCUSDCStablecoins accepted in PCA contributions and used across products; each has distinct risk/peg mechanics.View glossary entry from the pool up to the covered amount.
 If no exploit occurs, buyers simply withdraw their coverage when they no longer need it; capital providers keep the streamed premiums for the time coverage was active.

 How pricing and capacity emerge